-- 6.32 DMP Policy CCF1 relates to climate change mitigation and requires new development to meet the national water efficiency standard of 110litres/person/day and to achieve not less than a 19% improvement in the Dwelling Emission Rate (DER) over the Target Emission Rate (TER) as defined in Part L1A of the 2013 Building Regulations.
-However the 2022 changes to Part L of the Building Regulations have taken effect from 15th June and provide a 30% improvement on emission rates so effectively superseding this policy requirement. - 6.33 A condition is also recommended to ensure that each dwelling is fitted with access to fast broadband services in accordance with policy INF3 of the DMP. - 6.34 Policy DES7 of the DMP requires that on sites of 5 or more homes at least 20% of homes should meet the Building Regulations requirements for 'accessible and adaptable dwellings'.
-The applicant has not referred to this requirement.
-Without any evidence to the contrary it is considered that such a requirement would be viable for the applicant and therefore a condition is recommended to secure adequate accessible housing in accordance with policy DES7.
+6.32 DMP Policy CCF1 relates to climate change mitigation and requires new development to meet the national water efficiency standard of 110litres/person/day and to achieve not less than a 19% improvement in the Dwelling Emission Rate (DER) over the Target Emission Rate (TER) as defined in Part L1A of the 2013 Building Regulations.
+However the 2022 changes to Part L of the Building Regulations have taken effect from 15th

+- June and provide a 30% improvement on emission rates so effectively superseding this policy requirement. - 6.33 A condition is also recommended to ensure that each dwelling is fitted with access to fast broadband services in accordance with policy INF3 of the DMP. - 6.34 Policy DES7 of the DMP requires that on sites of 5 or more homes at least 20% of homes should meet the Building Regulations requirements for 'accessible and adaptable dwellings'.
+As this development is for a net addition of 3 dwellings, this shall not be required in this instance and condition 16 is removed.